i'm watching a program on american folk music on pbs lomax the songhunter.

 The story of Harris Tweed begins and ends in the Scottish Outer Hebrides, about 40 miles off the northwest coast of Scotland.
 Physically linked like a Siamese twin to the Isle of Lewis, in the north, the Isle of Harris, in the south, is mountainous with rocky coasts.
 Bright blue patches of water with yellow lichen-encrusted rocks stretch for miles.
 Lavender heather, fields of daisies, buttercups, and blue bells flourish amid clumps of iris and assorted flowering plants of bright yellow, pink, and white.
 Blackface and Cheviot sheep roam the countryside and peat moors, where island inhabitants still cut and stack dark brown squares of peat for fuel...........

-and this is a most fabulous site for waulking info. check it out. it includes plenty of links to MORE waulking info (and songs)
+and this is a most fabulous site for waulking info. check it out. it includes plenty of links to MORE waulking info (and songs)and look what i found!!!

 No comments: